'Seemed like goodbye': Mariupol defenders make their stand

 Meanwhile, 10 weeks into the devastating war, Ukraine’s military claimed it recaptured some areas in the south and repelled other attacks in the east, further frustrating Putin’s ambitions after his abortive attempt to seize Kyiv.
 Ukrainian and Russian forces are fighting village by village.

+Pentagon spokesman John Kirby said Russian forces are making only “plodding” progress in the Donbas.

 The head of Britain’s armed forces, Chief of the Defense Staff Adm.
 Tony Radakin, said Putin is “trying to rush to a tactical victory” before Victory Day.
-But he said Russian forces are struggling to gain momentum in the Donbas.
+But he said Russian forces are struggling to gain momentum.

 Radakin told British broadcaster Talk TV that Russia is using missiles and weapons at such a rate that it is in a “logistics war” to keep supplied.
-He added: “This is going to be a hard slog.”
+“This is going to be a hard slog,” he said.

+On Thursday, an American official said the U.S. shared intelligence with Ukraine about the location of a Russian flagship before the mid-April strike that sank it, one of Moscow’s highest-profile failures in the war.

+The U.S. has provided “a range of intelligence” that includes locations of warships, said the official, who was not authorized to speak publicly and spoke on condition of anonymity.
+The official said the decision to target the missile cruiser Moskva was purely a Ukrainian decision.

 Fearful of new attacks surrounding Victory Day, the mayor of the western Ukrainian city of Ivano-Frankivsk urged residents to leave for the countryside over the long weekend and warned them not to gather in public places.